Often called “The Roof of Africa”, Ethiopia is one of the continent’s top birding destinations.

 He is also an accomplished bird photographer.
 Some of the photos in the leaflet below were taken by Tertius on a Birding Africa Ethiopia tour

 full board accommodation

 Birding Africa printed booklet with species lists

 activities as indicated on the itinerary

 guide fees, entry fees for the parks, reserves and botanical gardens

 transport as indicated on the itinerary

-* Not included: laundry, telephone calls, entry visa
+* Not included: soft drinks, laundry, telephone calls, entry visa

 The shy Red-billed Pytilia is a recently-recognised endemic only ever seen by a few lucky birders, including those on a Birding Africa tour.
 Photographed here on a Birding Africa Ethiopia tour by Callan Cohen.